drkstr101/natural-words/README.md

 1. Provide some common patterns to match:
 	* Sections with `Keyword: And a title`
 	* Blocks of *mostly* free-form multi-line text
-	* Single lines of text that start a specific word or group of words
+	* Single lines of text that start with a specific word or group of words
 	* Symbolic word(s) in text such as `<keyword>`, `"String of text"`, or `-9.8m/s`

 2. Define a set of semantic unicode character ranges that can be in terminals